nicolasluna/solidity-ethkipu-auction/README.md

 ### Contract Overview
 The contract allows users to place bids, track the current highest bid, and withdraw funds after the auction has ended.
 It includes several key features:
 - **Auction Timer**: The auction has a start and end time.
-If a new bid is placed within the last 10 minutes, the auction time is extended by 1 minute.
+If a new bid is placed within the last 10 minutes, the auction time is extended by 10 minutes.
 - **Bidder Information**: Information on bidders is stored in a `mapping` and an array, allowing for efficient access to individual bids and a list of all bidders.
 - **Partial Withdrawals**: Bidders can withdraw a part of their previous bid if it is above the last accepted bid.
 - **Withdraw Funds**: Only the owner can withdraw funds after the auction has ended, transferring the bids (excluding the winner) minus a 2% fee.